-Lord de la Warr imposed martial law in 1610, and he mandated church attendance:1
+When Lord de la Warr imposed martial law in 1610, he mandated church attendance to establish control over the servants of the Virginia Company:1

 Hite recruited his buyers from recent immigrants in Pennsylvania.
 In 1732, Col. William Beverly obtained a grant further south in an area already known as the Irish Tract, and in 1739 a Quaker from New Jersey (Benjamin Borden) got a large grant to the south of Beverly Manor in what now is Rockbridge County.
 Beverly partnered with Irish ship captain James Patton, who brought immigrants directly from Ireland up the Potomac River and then walked them west across the Blue Ridge into the Shenandoah Valley.
 Later, Patton got his own grant on the New River.
 He populated Dunkard's Bottom, now flooded by Claytor Lake, with Anabaptists known as "Dunkers" (similar to Mennonites and Amish, and named for the practice of full-immersion adult baptism) from the German Pietist community in Ephrata, Pennsylvania.

-By 1738, there were so many Presbyterians in the valley Some Anglicans in Tidewater also moved west of the Blue Ridge onto land grants originally issued by Fairfax's land agent, Robert "King" Carter.
-Cunningham's Chapel was built in 1747, and its 1793 replacement (now known as Old Chapel) is now the oldest Episcopal church west of the Blue Ridge.2
+Some Anglicans in Tidewater also moved west of the Blue Ridge onto land grants originally issued by Fairfax's land agent, Robert "King" Carter.
+Cunningham's Chapel was built in 1747.
+Its 1793 replacement, now known as Old Chapel, is now the oldest Episcopal church west of the Blue Ridge.3

 Memorial Church -